rrrutledge/an-oriole-for-inner-source/outline.md

 * It's been a fantastic conference.
 * I'm excited for others not in this room to get the same learning.
 * There's not a one-stop, public location for concrete, approachable, and actionable information on inner source.
 * Inner source is becoming a buzz word.
-Need to get ahead of the brand dilution.
+Need to get ahead of the brand dilution so that people don't try a faux version of inner source and then decide it's not for them without being exposed to inner source done right.
 * PayPal (with Danese coordinating) is funding a publically-accessible set of professionally-produced trainings - an O'Reilly learning path.

 ## Learning Path